Is omicron leading us closer to herd immunity against COVID? - NewsBreak

 Experts say it's not likely that the highly transmissible variant — or any other variant — will lead to herd immunity.

-“Herd immunity is an elusive concept and doesn’t apply to coronavirus,” says Dr. Don Milton at the University of Maryland School of Public Health.
+"Herd immunity is an elusive concept and doesn't apply to coronavirus," Dr. Don Milton at the University of Maryland School of Public Health told The Associated Press .

-Herd immunity is when enough of a population is immune to a virus that it’s hard for the germ to spread to those who aren’t protected by vaccination or a prior infection.
+Herd immunity is when enough of a population becomes immune to a particular infection that it's hard for the germ to spread even to those who aren't protected by vaccination or a prior infection.

-For example, herd immunity against measles requires about 95% of a community to be immune.
-Early hopes of herd immunity against the coronavirus faded for several reasons.
+Early hopes of herd immunity against the coronavirus faded for several reasons, including new variants, waning immunity and vaccine hesitancy.

-One is that antibodies developed from available vaccines or previous infection dwindle with time.
-While vaccines offer strong protection against severe illness, waning antibodies mean it’s still possible to get infected — even for those who are boosted.
+Studies have also shown that while vaccines have proven to be extremely effective against severe illness , their protection against infection wanes over time.
+That means the virus can still replicate and potentially spawn new variants.

-Then there’s the huge variation in vaccinations.
-In some low-income countries, less than 5% of the population is vaccinated.
-Rich countries are struggling with vaccine hesitancy.
-And young children still aren’t eligible in many places.
+There's also a wide variance in vaccine distribution.
+According to the AP, some low-income countries have vaccinated as few as 5% of their population.

 Comments / 0